humanoid-path-planner/hpp-doc/doc/instructions.md

   4. Choose a directory on you file system and define the environment variable `DEVEL_DIR` with the full path to this directory.
      - the packages will be cloned into `$DEVEL_DIR/src`,
      - the packages will be installed by default in `$DEVEL_DIR/install`.
-To install in another prefix, edit the Makefile downloaded at step 5 and set variable `INSTALL_DIR` accordingly.
+     - You may install in another prefix, in that case, you should
+       - edit the Makefile downloaded at step 5 and set variable `INSTALL_DIR` accordingly,
-     It is recommanded to set variable `DEVEL_DIR` in your `.bashrc` for future use.
+       - edit file config.sh downloaded at step 5 and set variable `INSTALL_DIR` accordingly.

   5. Copy Config and Makefile